How To Study For The AP® Human Geography Exam

-AP® Human Geography (HUG) is an expansive course that explores the patterns and processes by which societies have interacted with the Earth’s surface over time.
-Preparing for the AP HUG exam is a year-long process, but it is easily doable when divided into small chunks.
-From the moment you sign up for your course until your exam day, this AP Human Geography study guide will help you with every step of your test preparation.
+AP® Human Geography (HUG) is an expansive course that explores the patterns and processes by which societies have interacted with the Earth's surface over time.
+Preparing for the AP HUG exam is a year-long process, but it is totally manageable when divided into small chunks.
+Our AP Human Geography study plan is here to guide you from the day you enroll in the course right up to your exam day, ensuring you're well-prepared every step of the way.
+Ready to start?
+Let's dive into your journey through human geography together!

-What We’ll Cover in This AP Human Geography Study Guide:
+What We'll Cover in This AP Human Geography Study Plan:

 Want to improve your grade in AP Human Geography?